elidoran/eventa/README.md

 // require and build it in one var eventa = require('eventa')()

-// add some listeners which report to the console some common info:
+// add some listeners which report to the console some common info.
+// these could just as easily use a logging module.

-eventa.on('listening', function(event) {
+eventa.on('listening', function(server) {
-  console.log('server listening on', event.address)
+  console.log('server listening on', server.address)
 })

 eventa.on('closing', function(event) {